yukazakiri/iNiR/README.md

 ./setup update
 ```

-This syncs the QML code and configs without touching your customizations.
-Missing keybinds get added automatically.
+Syncs QML and configs.
+Your customizations stay.
+Missing keybinds get added.
+Hot reload does the rest.

 ---